Mass shooting in St. Louis leaves 1 juvenile dead, 9 injured, police say

 A preliminary investigation indicated that a group of young people was attending a party on the building's fifth floor, which is meant to be an office space, when the shooting occurred.
 Officers found 10 young people with apparent gunshot wounds when they arrived at the scene.

-Police found numerous shell casings at the scene and recovered multiple firearms, including an AR-style rifle and a handgun, which were in the possession of a person of interest who authorities took into custody in connection with the crime.
+Police found numerous shell casings at the scene and recovered multiple firearms, including AR-style pistols and a handgun, which were in the possession of a person of interest who authorities took into custody in connection with the crime.
 The suspect is also a juvenile, the police chief said.

 Authorities have not shared a potential motive for the attack.